swcarpentry/website/_posts/2017/09/2017-09-29-stencila-wkshp.md

 title: "Toads in Vancouver: using Stencila to teach SQL and R at UBC"
 date: 2017-09-29
 time: "00:00:00"
 tags: ["Workshops", "Coding", "Stencila", "Data Science", "Software Carpentry"]
 ---

+<h2>This post originally appeared on the [Software Carpentry website](https://software-carpentry.org/)</h2>

 One of [Stencila’s](https://stenci.la/) goals is to create an easy way for people who don't yet code to learn data science and statistics skills, and to feel comfortable trying out powerful scientific computing languages